 Who Can Get Credit?

-- Traditional students who are admitted UNCONDITIONALLY can apply for transfer credit for SOCIAL WORK courses from a CSWE accredited program.
+- Traditional students can apply for transfer credit for Social Work courses from a CSWE accredited program.

-- Advance Standing students can also apply for transfer credit, but because they obtain credits for their first year of course work when they are admitted to the program, the number of credits we will consider is limited and is generally not greater than two SOCIAL WORK courses from a CSWE accredited program.
+- Advanced Standing students can also apply for transfer credit, but because they obtain credits for their first year of coursework when they are admitted to the program, the number of credits we will consider is limited and is generally not greater than two Social Work courses from a CSWE accredited program.

 What Courses Count?